Thursday, October 12, 2017

 What is an MCMC?
 An MCMC is a chain of parameter sets which has the nice property that the appearance of each parameter in the chain also represents its likelihood distribution.
 This means one can take the chain, produce a histogram of parameter x which directly provides the (marginalised) likelihood for parameter x (marginalised just means that you integrate over the likelihood of all other parameters).

-There are many algorithms which can produce such a chains, but the most basic and well known is the Metropolis-Hastings algorithm.
-Here we will just focus on the python implementation of such a procedure, but if you have never encountered MCMC it is certainly worth learning about it.
+There are many algorithms which can produce such a chains, but the most basic and well-known is the Metropolis-Hastings algorithm.
+Here we will just focus on the Python implementation of such a procedure, but if you have never encountered MCMC it is certainly worth learning about it.

 We will use the MCMC emcee package which can be installed with